purva-8/unfiltered-app/README.md

 ## Project Overview

-Unfiltered. is a React + Firebase web app designed to let users express raw emotions and instincts through interactive features like collaborative graffiti walls, personal creative canvases, and honest community Q&A. It embraces the gray areas of human experience often lost in pure automation.
+_Unfiltered._ is a  web app designed to let users express raw emotions and instincts through interactive features like collaborative graffiti walls, personal creative canvases, and community engagement.
+It embraces the gray areas of human experience often lost in pure automation.

 ---